AlexTwinNAIT/DVDLogo/README.md

 A normal vector is a vector that represents an object's surface orientation!

 Consult the visual aid that I drew in around 5 seconds.
-VVVV
+VVVV The red lines are the normal vectors for each side.

 ![Visual Aid 3](https://i.imgur.com/3V0BU7L.png)